A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

 Both quantities only depend on the given Schr\"odinger equation. \end{corollary} Theorem \ref{thm:wanexp} and Corollary \ref{cor:opt} complete the construction of optimally localized Wannier functions.

-\begin{remark} The condition in (\ref{eq:zakopt}) can also be obtained by applying the calculus of variations on the variance in (\ref{eq:varopt}).
-Since the center in (\ref{eq:varopt}) must equal $\frac{\phi_{\rm zak}}{2\pi}a + na$ for (\ref{eq:tildejump}) to hold, it can be excluded from the objective function.
-Therefore, to minimize the variance it is sufficient for $\phi$ to minimize $\langle x^2 \rangle$, where the only gauge-dependent term is
+We note that the condition in (\ref{eq:zakopt}) can also be obtained by applying the calculus of variations on the variance in (\ref{eq:varopt}).
+Since the center in (\ref{eq:varopt}) must equal $\frac{\varphi_{\rm zak}}{2\pi}a + na$ for (\ref{eq:tildejump}) to hold, it can be excluded from the objective function.
+Therefore, to minimize the variance it is sufficient for $\varphi$ to minimize $\langle x^2 \rangle$, where the only gauge-dependent term is

 The optimal solution is characterized by the solution to the Laplace equation